pankhuriiarora/pankhuriiarora/README.md

 - 👋 Hi, I’m @pankhuriiarora
-Currently working as a Associate Solution Architect with professional experience of 4.5 years in development and design
+currently working as a Associate Solution Architect with professional experience of 4.5 years in development and design

 - 👀 I’m interested in learning new technical skills
 - 🌱 I’m currently working on my development skills